ganeshapp/ganeshapp.github.io/_projects/back_of_the_napkin.md

 - Ability to name the input variables, so the person receiving the url, knows what your ranges meant

--Also an easy way to share questions with your friends or on social media and track other people's solutions to the same questions
+- Also an easy way to share questions with your friends or on social media and track other people's solutions to the same questions

 So I built this tool to have all the features I wanted and more.
 I hope you enjoy using it as much as I enjoyed building it.